msipos/mind-palace/README.md

 Roughly the above steps, but instead of `runserver`:

 ```
-gunicorn mind_palace.mind_palace_site.wsgi -w 2 --log-level debug
+poetry run gunicorn mind_palace.mind_palace_site.wsgi -w 2 --log-level debug
 ```

-You will want to proxy
+You will want to proxy via a gateway load balancer such as Caddy or Nginx.